You are here

 Civic Learning Week Logo

-National civic education leader iCivics is spearheading the inaugural National Civics Learning Week March 6-10, 2023, with the theme of “Making civics learning a nationwide priority for a stronger democracy”.
+National civic education leader iCivics is once again leading the National Civics Learning Week March 11-14, 2024, with the theme of “Making civics learning a nationwide priority for a stronger democracy”.
 Civics education helps students understand about themselves and the world they live in, how to connect with others and with their communities.
 It helps them be informed and active members of society.

-Join DPI Social Studies consultant Kris McDaniel on Tuesday, March 7 at 4pm for an overview of what's happening in Wisconsin civics and a highlight of some of the national virtual presentations for National Civic Learning Week (March 6-10, 2023)!
-Register here to recieve the Zoom link via email on Monday, March 6.
+Join DPI Social Studies consultant Kris McDaniel at a Zoom meeting during National Civic Learning Week 2024 for an overview of what's happening in Wisconsin civics and a highlight of some of the national virtual presentations for National Civic Learning Week (March 11-14, 2024)!

 Wisconsin Civic Learning Coalition

-The Wisconsin Civic Learning Coalition is partnering with the Civic Health of Wisconsin Initiative, the League of Women Voters, and WisconsinEYE to create and disseminate a toolkit for Wisconsin schools to share information about voting, elections, and youth voter registration.
-Information will be available on their website on March 6, 2023.
+The Wisconsin Civic Learning Coalition partnered with the Civic Health of Wisconsin Initiative, the League of Women Voters, and WisconsinEYE to create and disseminate a toolkit for Wisconsin schools to share information about voting, elections, and youth voter registration.
+Information is available on their website.
 You can also join the WCLC or subscribe to their mailing list.

 Wisconsin Council for the Social Studies